Print

 Other Sabbath keepers go by the sunset calendars just south of the Arctic region, during the period of the year when they have no sunsets.

-The important thing to remember is that where sunset reckoning is available, then the Sabbath is to be observed on its basis.
-However, where the sunset reckoning is not possible, and in the absence of clear divine instructions on this matter, then any of the above common practices adopted by Sabbath keepers in regions with no observable sunsets would do; as long as a 24-hour period is set as holy and sacred on the seventh day of the week.
+The important thing to remember is that where dawn to dusk reckoning is available, then the Sabbath is to be observed on this basis.
+However, where such reckoning is not possible, and in the absence of clear divine instructions on this matter, then any of the above common practices adopted by Sabbath keepers in these regions would do; as long as a 12-hour period is set as holy and sacred on the seventh day of the week as defined by the Luni-solar calendar.